-Response: Ensure children are viewed as children in these situations; end their criminalisation and demonisation; and focus on their protection, rehabilitation and reintegration in line with their rights under international law.
+Response: End the over- securization, criminalisation and demonisation of children associated with armed groups in these situations and focus on their protection, rehabilitation and reintegration in line with their rights under international law.

-Put in place early prevention approaches and services to decrease children's vulnerability to such recruitment and re-recruitment, and address the drivers that make children vulnerable to these situations.
+Put in place early prevention approaches and services to address drivers of child recruitment, and use by and association with armed, violent extremist and other criminal groups and those that decrease children's vulnerability to recruitment and re-recruitment.